rooch-network/rooch/crates/rooch-framework/doc/genesis.md

 ## Struct `GenesisContext`

-GenesisContext is a geneis init parameters in the TxContext.
+GenesisContext is a genesis init parameters in the TxContext.

 <pre><code><b>struct</b> <a href="genesis.md#0x3_genesis_GenesisContext">GenesisContext</a> <b>has</b> <b>copy</b>, drop, store